MusemB/credit-card-fraud-detection-simulator/readme.md

 [Fraud Detection Classifier](#classifier)

-[]
+[Dashboard](#dashboard

 ## Introduction
 <p>This project is simulates credit card transactions, detects fraudulent cases by
 using a trained ml-model and displays various related metrics to an interactive dashboard; mainly, the geographical location of the transaction, transaction category, amount, and fraud status.
-The aforementioned is achieved by the use of an Apache air-flow pipeline in conjunction with Docker.
-Furthermore, the dashboard shows metrics for predicted fraud, actual fraud, false positives and false negatives.
+Furthermore, the dashboard shows metrics for predicted fraud, actual fraud, false positives, and false negatives.
+Lastly all of this is made into a Dockerizable container
  <p>

 ## Pipeline